 As a consequence, over 20,000 northern blacks left everything in the United States behind and fled to Canada.
 This is the period of time that the Underground Railroad was most active, helping blacks in the south, as well, escape slavery by making it all the way to Canada, all because of the Democrat’s far-reaching Fugitive Slave Law.

 - Republican Party founded - HISTORY

 In Ripon, Wisconsin, former members of the Whig Party meet to establish a new party to oppose the spread of slavery into the western territories.

 The Democrats in control of Congress passed another law in 1854 encouraging the spread of slavery; the Kansas-Nebraska Act.
 This allowed slavery in parts of the new territory—to the northwest—where previously it had not been allowed!

 A new political party

-After passing all these pro-slavery laws, in May 1854, a number of anti-slavery Democrats in Congress formed a new political party to fight slavery.
-Other anti-slavery members who joined them were from the Whigs, Free Soil advocates and Emancipationists.
+After passing all these pro-slavery laws, in May 1854, a number of anti-slavery members in Congress formed a new political party to fight slavery.
+These anti-slavery members were from the Whigs, Free Soil advocates and Emancipationists.
 They wanted to gain equal rights for black Americans.

 The name of that party?
 They called it the Republican Party.
 They chose this name because they wanted to return to the principles of freedom and equality.
 These are the principles first put forth in the documents of the republic before the pro-slavery Congressional members had misused and manipulated to their own purposes those original principles.